hpssjellis/everything-nrf52840-usb-dongles/README.md

 # Present thinking:

-Nordic board for basic BLE, Sparkfun board for BLE and Wifi, Arduino board for most sensory work.
+I think I should use the Nordic board for basic BLE, Arduino Nano 33 BLE Sense board for most sensory work.
+Still wondering how to connect Wifi to these boards for the occassional diagnostics when needed.
+1. Use the Arduino Nano 33 IOT which has wifi but only bluetooth 4.2 but that should be compatible, except long range BLE.
+Both Radios can not operate at the same time.
+2. Use ESP8266 breakout for Wifi support on whichever board I finally use or something with the ESP32.
+3. Use the Particle Argon, which has both the nRF52840 and ESP32 modules but might be very difficult to program without the Particle  pay per use Cloud.
+4. Any new board coming out with the nRF52840 and Wifi?

 Interesting [nordic on arduino ???](https://github.com/sandeepmistry/arduino-nRF5/issues/70) and [platform.io example](https://github.com/Redferne/platform-nordicnrf52/tree/pca10059/examples/arduino-pca10059)